 Eligibility & Enrollment

 The Upward Mobility Program is open to certified AFSCME-represented employees who are interested in career advancement in targeted job titles.
-Employees also must have completed their six-month probationary period with the State.
-Employees who aren't sure whether or not they are eligible should contact their personnel officer.
+Employees also must have completed their probationary period with the State and be in certified status.
+Employees who are unsure of their probationary status should contact their agency personnel officer.

 Following the registration period, eligible employees are sent letters acknowledging receipt of their registration form and formally accepting them into the program.
 At this time they are assigned a career counselor who assists in identifying an appropriate job title and career path.
 Counselors also help employees develop an education plan, specifying the necessary coursework to be completed and identifying sources where the course work may be available.

 Participants pursuing a college degree must sign a work commitment of two years in state service after the date of their last class.
 Employees who voluntarily leave state service without fulfilling this commitment must reimburse tuition and fees paid by Upward Mobility at an annual 7% interest rate.
 Unpaid amounts will be referred to a collection agency.

 An employee who does not enroll in a course or take a proficiency exam within 3 years will automatically be withdrawn from the program.

 The Upward Mobility Program is part of the master agreement between AFSCME and the State of Illinois.
 It is a career mobility program designed to give state employees an opportunity to advance to more challenging, higher paying positions.
 Employees can work toward advancement in the following major career paths: Data Processing, Office Services, Accounting, Human Services, Criminal Justice, and Nursing.
 Participants complete educational programs designed to provide them with the skills and knowledge needed for advancement.